AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 ## Google Maps integration
 What makes this project unique is that there are extensive interactions with the Google Maps API to render the maps and get inputs from the user.
 There are 3 webpages that interact with the Google Maps API.
 Their features are detailed below.
 - `submit_geocache.html`: This page renders an interactable map using the Google Maps JavaScript API.
 To submit a geocache, a user needs to either manually supply the latitude and longitude coordinates or click on the map.
-This will autopopulate the input fields with the coordinates.
+This will auto populate the input fields with the coordinates.

 <figure>
 <img src="https://raw.githubusercontent.com/AhmadHatziq/cs50w/main/Project%205%20-%20Capstone/capstone/assets/submission_form.png" width="600" height = "350" alt="Submission Form Image">